-A common concern I get from Agile newbies is “how do I calculate the cost of my agile project, if I don’t do all up front planning?”
-Actually, it turns out that when I leverage agile methods to simplify my project accounting, budgeting becomes much easier.
-I’m going to show you two approaches that leverage two powerful attributes of agile projects and help calculate budgets for agile teams.
+A common concern I get from Agile newbies is “how do I calculate the cost of my Agile project, if I don’t do all up front planning?”
+Actually, it turns out that when I leverage agile00 methods to simplify my project accounting, budgeting becomes much easier.
+I’m going to show you two approaches that leverage two powerful attributes of Agile projects and help calculate budgets for Agile teams.

 Powerful Attributes of Agile Projects

 Project managers across the world agree that a key risk for any project is getting your people yanked off the team, or having new people thrown onto a team only at the last minute.
 This is the evil version of “Resource Leveling”, and it prevents any reliable forecast of a project burn rate.
 So, let’s see what happens when we request, nay demand, a stable team roster.

 Rather than try to calculate the budget for Agile teams across 12 months, I want to simplify my problem.
 If we work in 1-month time-boxed iterations, I only need to calculate the budget of a given iteration.
 Let’s see how that works below.

 When I worked at Marriott International HQ outside of Washington DC, project managers did not have visibility into the people’s compensation.
 Instead, we used a common “blended rate” of $125/hour.
 HR estimated the total loaded cost of the organization came down to that one number.
 Let’s assume I have a team roster of 12 people, but 4 of them are half-time, yielding a total of 10 Full-Time Equivalents (FTEs).